 When choosing a tub drain, you also need to consider the style.
 Here are the different types of drains and how they work:

-Straight Drains: These bathtub drains connect directly to a metal drain pipe or hub adaptor in the floor instead of a P-trap.
+Straight Drains: These bathtub drainage points connect directly to a metal pipe or hub adaptor on the floor instead of a P-trap.
 It comes in a wide range of styles and finishes.
 Straight drains are easy to install and can be mostly done as DIY.

-Tower Drain: These are often used with clawfoot tubs that have overflow openings.
-They have a pop-up release controlled by a lever on top of the drain pipe.
+Tower Drains: These are often used with clawfoot tubs that have overflow openings.
+They have a pop-up release controlled by a lever on top of thedrainage pipe.

-Extended Straight Drain: This type of drain comes in three options — lift and turn, pop-up, and chain and plug.
+Extended Straight Drains: This type comes in three options — lift and turn, pop-up, and chain and plug.
 Extended straight drains are often used with freestanding bathtubs.
 Since they are external, you should find a style that complements your tub.

-Extended Straight Drain with Swivel Head Overflow: This drain type has a pop-up drain and an exclusive design that prevents overflow water from spilling on the floor.
-You can pair this drain type with most freestanding tubs no matter what style or thickness they may have.
+Extended Straight Drain with Swivel Head Overflow: This type has a pop-up assembly and an exclusive design that prevents overflow water from spilling on the floor.
+You can pair this type with most freestanding tubs, no matter what style or thickness they may have.

-Whether you are installing a new tub or renovating an existing one, knowing each component of your bathtub is important.
-It will save you the hassle of getting to and from the store to change something if you got a component wrong.
+Whether installing a new tub or renovating an existing one, knowing each component of your bathtub is important.
+It will save you the hassle of getting to and from the store to change something if you get a component wrong.
 If you are not sure, you can always ask your plumber or installer what the best is for your tub.

 See more related content in our article about the natural stone bathtub on this page.